openfga/.github/GOVERNANCE.md

 Anyone can become a member of @contributors team: reach out to anyone on the @core or @product teams via any of the channels in the [Support](#support) section with a request to join and they will make the change.

-From there, when someone has a will to be more involved in any of the other teams' responsibilities, and have made significant enough contributions to the product, being promoted to being a member of the @core or @product teams requires making a request and recieving a majority vote from those teams.
+From there, when someone has a will to be more involved in any of the other teams' responsibilities, and have made significant enough contributions to the product, being promoted to being a member of the @core or @product teams requires making a request and receiving a majority vote from those teams.
 For more info, see the [Governance-Related Policies and Procedures](#governance-related-policies-and-procedures) section.

 ### Leaving a team